opl-/beatsaber-http-status/protocol.md

 	"directionOK": null | Boolean, // Note was cut in the correct direction. null for bombs.
 	"saberTypeOK": null | Boolean, // Note was cut with the correct saber. null for bombs.
-	"wasCutTooSoon": Boolean, // Note was cut too early "initalScore": null | Integer, // Score without multipliers for the cut.
+	"wasCutTooSoon": Boolean, // Note was cut too early "initialScore": null | Integer, // Score without multipliers for the cut.
 It contains the prehit swing score and the cutDistanceScore, but doesn't include the score for swinging after cut.
 [0..85] null for bombs.
 	"finalScore": null | Integer, // Score without multipliers for the entire cut, including score for swinging after cut.
 [0..115] Available in [`noteFullyCut` event](#notefullycut-event). null for bombs.
 	"cutDistanceScore": null | Integer, // Score for the hit itself.
 [0..15] "multiplier": Integer, // Combo multiplier at the time of cut